 The supervisory review and evaluation process also encourages institutions to develop and apply enhanced risk management techniques for the measurement and monitoring of risks in addition to the credit, market and operational risks addressed in the core Pillar 1 framework.
-Other risk types which are not covered by the minimum capital requirements in Pillar 1 include liquidity risk, interest rate risk in the banking book, business risk and concentration risk.
-These are covered either by capital, or risk management and mitigation processes under Pillar 2.
+Other risk types which are not covered by the minimum capital requirements in Pillar 1 include:-.